hire-us/hire-us/README.md

 We have a full development cycle, only business requirements and acceptance criteria are required from you.

-1. You have some business requirement
+1. You have some business requirements
-2. Our BA will start gathering requirements and assemble everything in the document
+2. Our BA will start gathering requirements and assemble everything into a specification
-3. A designer will prepare and provide all visual artifacts
+3. The designer will prepare and provide all visual artifacts
-4. You will approve document/media if you want
+4. You will approve the specification/media if you want
-5. Backend team will develop and fill all API endpoints into the document
+5. The backend team will develop and fill all the API endpoints in the specification
-6. Frontend team will add required components and connect it to the backend
+6. The frontend team will add the required components and connect them to the backend
-7. QA will test and prepare release version
+7. The QA will test and prepare a release version
-8. Changes will be deployed to test and then production environments
+8. Changes will be deployed to the test and then production environments

-After that we run retrospective and make changes in processes if required.
+After that, we run the retrospective and make changes in the processes if required.

 When we decide to change something, we can implement changes.
 Read more about it below.